apache/beam/website/www/site/content/en/documentation/programming-guide.md

 </table>
 <br/>

-Each resulting row contains one Transaction and one Review that matched the join condition.
+Each resulting row contains one Review and one Review that matched the join condition.

 If the fields to match in the two schemas have different names, then the on function can be used.
 For example, if the Review schema named those fields differently than the Transaction schema, then we could write the following: